Evicted families have squatted a building in Seville. They are resisting despite having the water and electricity cut off.

 This inspiring direct action by people in defence of their basic needs is becoming more and more necessary.
 If Corrala de Vecinas la Utopia can succeed it will inspire other people.
 The banner hanging from their balcony says “We have squatted, you are within your rights to as well.”

-I'm Nai.
-I'm 25.
-My pronouns are they/their/them.
-I swear sometimes, and my blog has a general trigger warning, but I will still use trigger warnings for individual posts/reblogs.
+My blog has a general trigger warning, but I will still use trigger warnings for individual posts/reblogs.
 I'm grateful for call outs if you feel comfortable and/or have enough spoons to do so, but I try to take responsibility for my own education.
+I am committed to making this blog as accessible as possible, so again, if I fail to do that, I'd appreciate you letting me know.
 I live in the US, so discussions about privilege and oppression on this blog will tend to reflect that because that's what I have experience with.